-Step inside Café Kör, and the atmosphere will immediately transport you back to pre-war, middle-class Budapest.
-The inside of this homey downtown restaurant features bentwood Thonet chairs, a carpeted wooden floor, and densely packed tables.
-In a city that increasingly prizes international cuisine above its own, Café Kör is an essential Budapest restaurant that serves classic Hungarian food without twists or reinterpretations.
+Step inside Café Kör, and the atmosphere will immediately transport you back to a pre-war, middle-class dining room in Budapest.
+The inside of this homey downtown restaurant features bentwood Thonet chairs, a carpeted floor, and densely packed tables.
+In a city that increasingly prizes international cuisine above its own, Café Kör is a Budapest essential, serving classic Hungarian dishes without twists or updates.

 Before you order, scan the oversized cardboard paper clipped to the wall and listing the daily specials.
-It's hard to go wrong with any dish here, but among my favorites are the daily-changing vegetable soups (€3), the veal paprikash stew paired with egg dumplings (€12), and the oversized veal schnitzel (€12).
-Vegetable stews (főzelék) eaten as a main dish is a Hungarian specialty, and Café Kör makes some of the best főzelék in Budapest.
-For the best experience, order a side of meatballs with them.
+It's hard to go wrong with anything here, but among my favorites are the daily-changing vegetable soups (€3), the veal paprikash paired with egg dumplings (€12), and the oversized veal schnitzel (€12).
+Vegetable stews (főzelék) are a main dish is a Hungary, and Café Kör makes some of the best főzelék in Budapest—for the best experience, pair them with a side of meatballs.

 Café Kör's success is in large part thanks to owner Gábor Molnár, who's been supervising every aspect of the restaurant with a cheerful demeanor since the opening in 1995.
 The waitstaff, donning a formal outfit, is friendly and professional.
 On weekdays, Café Kör is the see-and-be-seen lunch spot for Hungarian executives from the nearby financial district, in case that’s a crowd you care to mingle with.
 More families come here on Saturdays (it's closed on Sunday).